iluwatar/java-design-patterns/single-table-inheritance/README.md

 ## Intent of Single Table Inheritance Design Pattern

+Single Table Inheritance pattern simplifies database schema in Java applications.

-Simplify the storage of an inheritance hierarchy in a single database table, where rows represent objects of different classes and columns represent the union of all attributes.
+Streamline the storage of an inheritance hierarchy in a single database table, where rows represent objects of different classes and columns represent the union of all attributes.

 ## Detailed Explanation of Single Table Inheritance Pattern with Real-World Examples